Williams Lake Community Health Profile

 - BC Ministry of Health.
 (2018) Chronic Disease Registries.

 - BC Cancer Agency.
 (2015) BC Cancer Registry.

-BC Community Health Profiles were developed by the Provincial Health Services Authority in support of Healthy Families BC in partnership with the Ministry of Health, regional health authorities, the Union of BC Municipalities, and PlanH.
+BC Community Health Profiles were developed by the Provincial Health Services Authority in support of Healthy Communities across BC in partnership with the Ministry of Health, health authorities, BC Observatory for Population and Public Health, the Union of BC Municipalities, and PlanH.
 These profiles will help inform local government and community organizations on the health and well-being of their communities.
-Healthy Families BC is the Ministry’s primary prevention strategy and recognizes the importance of local interests in supporting the creation of environments that promote healthy living.
+The Ministry’s primary prevention strategy recognizes the importance of local interests in supporting the creation of environments that promote healthy living.